raydsameshima/QM/README.md

-# QM2
+# QM

-Some naive coding related to quantum mechanics.
+Some naive codes related to quantum mechanics.